LogtalkDotOrg/logtalk3/examples/dcgs/NOTES.md

 	decoder for Morse code messages; illustrate how to use scope directives to declare grammar rule non-terminals

-This folder contains an example, `tokenizer`, adapted with permission from a Michael A. Covington example:
+This folder includes an example, `tokenizer`, adapted with permission from a Michael A. Covington example:

 	http://www.ai.uga.edu/~mc/

 See the file `tokenizer.lgt` for more details.

-This folder contains two examples of DCGs, `bom` and `faa`, adapted with permission from the Amzi!
+This folder also includes two examples of DCGs, `bom` and `faa`, adapted with permission from the Amzi!
 Prolog documentation.
 The documentation is available on-line in HTML format at the URL:

 	http://www.amzi.com/